canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/burn-a-dvd-on-ubuntu/burn-a-dvd-on-ubuntu.md

 ![screenshot][1804-activity]

 The search should result in a link to the Ubuntu Software installer.
 Click on this link to start the software installer, which will open with a summary for Brasero.
-Click on this to go to the main brasero listing.
+Click on this to go to the main Brasero listing.
 And from there, you can click on the `Install` button.

 ![screenshot][1804-install-brasero]